-- 1. We reviewed each of the 9 TRI recommendations by the Director and corresponding informational package provided to the Economic Advisory Council. - 2.
+- 1. We reviewed each of the 7 TRI recommendations by the Director and corresponding informational package provided to the Economic Advisory Council. - 2.
 Inquired of key members of the TRI team.

-Based on the procedures performed all 9 TRI's were appropriately recommended by the Director.
-The Director's approval was completed.
+Based on the procedures performed all 7 TRI's were appropriately recommended by the Director.
+The Director's approval was accepted and approved by the EAC.